-After creating a persona, I moved on to visualizing the user's interaction with my application.
+After creating a persona, we moved on to visualizing the user's interaction with my application.
 What are we doing at this stage?
-I drew up a user journey map - CJM (customer journey map).
+We drew up a user journey map - CJM (customer journey map).
 We use a universal marketing tool that can serve well when designing a mobile application.

 Establish points of contact between the user and the service;

 Describe the functionality of the future application with the layout by blocks;

 Describe the psycho-emotional state of the user while using the application;

 Fix the degree of importance of each step for the user;